 - THPT 600.
 Cultural Intelligence - THPT 602.
 Judaism: History, Thought and Practice - THPT 603.
 Islam: History, Thought and Practice - THPT 604.
 Whatever Happened to Abram's Children?
-Judaism, Christianity and Islam Today

-- THPT 606.
+Judaism, Christianity and Islam Today - THPT 605.
+Why Did the Buddha Cross the Road?
+Asian Worldviews, Religions and Philosophies - THPT 606.
 A Brother By Any Other Name?
 Cultural Lenses and the Faces of Jesus - THPT 607.
 Who Moved the Equator?
 The Global Church in a Multicultural World - THPT 614.
 Why Can't We All Just Get Along?
 Interreligious Dialogue and Christian Faith - THPT 610.
 Field Research in Congregations and Communities - THCH 713.
 Interweaving Faiths: Christian & Muslim Histories - THTP 709.
 Theology and Ethnography - Other classes as approved by Advisor